UncleThree0402/Telegram_Bot_Uncle3/README.md

 # Telegram_Bot_Uncle3
-A telegram bot for getting information of weather or transportation
+A telegram bot for getting information of weather,transportation and Apps suggestion.
+@uncle3bot